UKEODHP/system-test-tradeoff/prow/README.md

 Prow seems very specific to CI/CD pipelines, and specifically GitHub.
 It does not seem to have the flexibility we want to run individual tests, create test suites and interact with it from the CLI.

 It is also quite a heavy package, containing many dependencies, and the documentation was not great in setting it up.
 It seems like a tool that is used by many but maintained by few.

+### Scoring

+1. How easy is it to create declarative, arbitrary tests?
+Consider defining dependencies and passing arguments between stages.

+   - Tests are declared in a specific format of configmap
+   - Any image can be used, and command can be set inline or mounted via file/config

+   1/5

+2. How easy is it to execute individual or groups of tests?

+   - More geared towards event triggers
+   - Not clear how to execute tests at will, either by CLI or GUI

+   1/5

+3. How easy is it to view the results of tests?
+Consider live tests and previous results.

+   - View results from CLI
+   - View results from UI

+   3/5

+4. How easy was installation of the framework?
+How many resources does it use?

+   - Very complicated schemas
+   - Insufficient documentation

+   0/5